Frequently Asked Questions

 Channel names are cut off on my console

-Every console has a maximum number of characters it can display on its scribble strips. stage·left auto-abbreviates long names to fit, but you may want to customize them.
+Every console has a maximum number of characters it can display on its scribble strips. load·in auto-abbreviates long names to fit, but you may want to customize them.

 ConsoleMax Characters